 In the field of bioinformatics and computational biology, specialists collect, store, analyze, model, and present complex biological data to understand how individual components of biological systems and the interactions between them inform function at all levels of biological hierarchy.
 Through the combination of biological analysis and high-performance computing, critical contributions are made to biomedical, agricultural, and environmental sciences.
 The main objective of this doctorate is to educate the next generation of computational biologists for careers in academia, industry, and government.
-The program provides students with interdisciplinary academic training that includes fundamental bioscience courses as well as core and advanced courses in bioinformatics.
+The program provides students with interdisciplinary academic training that includes fundamental bioscience courses as well as advanced courses in bioinformatics, which cover the most recent developments in the field.
 The curriculum is designed to be completed in approximately two years.
 The completion of coursework, the comprehensive exam, and a successful dissertation proposal result in advancement to candidacy status.
 In the final phase of the program, students focus on research that culminates in a dissertation.